RGB-OS/rgb-sdk/Readme.md

 ## 🧩 Notes for Custom Integration

-- All communication with the ThunderLink RGB Manager is handled via HTTP API calls encapsulated in the `ThunderLink` class.
+- All communication with the ThunderLink RGB Node is handled via HTTP API calls encapsulated in the `ThunderLink` class.
 - The `signPsbt` method demonstrates how to integrate a signing flow using `bdk-wasm`.
 This can be replaced with your own HSM or hardware wallet integration if needed.
 - By using this SDK, developers have full control over:
   - Transfer orchestration